SummaryRead the full fact sheet

 Treatment for severe (or unconscious) hypoglycaemia

 In cases of severe hypoglycaemia the person cannot treat themselves, and needs the help of someone else.
-Call 000 for an ambulance immediately.
+Call triple zero (000) for an ambulance immediately.

 Glucagon for hypoglycaemia

-Sometimes a person living with diabetes who is at high risk for hypoglycaemia may have a glucagon hypokit on hand.
-This is given as an injection and helps release stored glucose in the body, which helps to increase blood glucose levels.
+Sometimes a person living with diabetes who is at high risk for hypoglycaemia may have a GlucaGen Hypokit on hand.
+Glucagon is given as an injection and helps release glucose that has been stored in the liver back into the blood.
+This helps to increase blood glucose levels.

-A glucagon hypokit is used when a person has a severe or unconscious hypoglycaemic episode and cannot have treatment by mouth.
+A GlucaGen Hypokit is used when a person has a severe or unconscious hypo.
+They cannot have treatment by mouth as they are at risk of choking if they are unable to swallow properly.
 A support person needs to be trained in how to prepare and inject glucagon.
 Ambulance officers are able to treat this type of hypoglycaemia and it is best to call them for assistance.

 Further tips after a hypoglycaemic episode